Clustox/handbook/README.md

 # Clustox Engineering Handbook

+## Purpose:

+* Consistency in quality and reliability across the organization.
+* Increase Efficiency and speed of development and decision making.
+* Projects build on sound infrastructure and adhere good standards.
+* Clustox's relevant guidelines and principles - based on our experience, challenges and knowledge.
+* Improve Collaboration between engineering teams across the organization.

-We have divided the sections into two parts Dev and Ops.
+We have divided the handbook into two parts Dev and Ops.

-# Dev
+## Dev
    * Plan
    * [Code](https://github.com/Clustox/handbook/blob/main/dev/code/index.md)
    * Build
    * Test
-# Ops
+## Ops
    * Release
    * Deploy
    * Operate